 Chest pain in children and adolescents is common, but is generally benign.
 However, chest pain with exercise or that is associated with fast heart beat, dizziness, or fainting can indicate a heart problem.
 Many structures located in the chest can cause or contribute to chest pain.
 Among these are the muscles, tendons, cartilage, or bones of the chest, lungs, heart, gastrointestinal system, and nerves.
 A problem in any one of these areas can cause chest pain.

 How Often Is Chest Pain Found to Be Due to a Heart Problem?

 In older adults, chest pain is frequently due to a heart problem.
 This is because heart disease mostly strikes older people.

 In kids, chest pain is very rarely due to a heart problem.
-A prospective study in 50 children referred to a cardiology clinic showed that 76 percent had pain from the muscles, bones, or cartilage; 12 percent had exercise-induced asthma; 8 percent had pain from gastrointestinal causes, and 4 percent had pain due to psychogenic causes.
+A prospective study in 50 children referred to a cardiology clinic showed that 76% had pain from the muscles, bones, or cartilage; 12% had exercise-induced asthma; 8% had pain from gastrointestinal causes, and 4% had pain due to psychogenic causes.
 Another study of 3700 children without previously known heart problems found a low incidence of heart problems (1%).

 But What About the Kid Who Dies on the Playing Field?